Trey-Menna/Group-Forth-Project/README.md

 - Do boy will work on:
 - Repository link:
 - Predicted Timeline: 1-2 weeks to finish the initial focus and start working on support for condintnals and functions

+# How to run with terminal
+- navigate to Group-Forth-Project folder
+- cmake -DCMAKE_BUILD_TYPE=Debug -S . -B build
+- cmake --build build
+- Navigate to build/bin folder in project directory
+- ./main